 Basing your SEO task list off of your website’s data will allow you to make the best decisions on where to spend your time in order to maximize impact and, ultimate, return on investment.

 In this guide, we’ll go through how to interpret various data points collected by WooRank and how you should build your task list for lasting and ongoing results.
 And by the end, hopefully, you’ll see that with a little bit of support in the right places, optimizing your site and starting a marketing campaign isn’t as daunting tasks as they might seem.

-WooRank is dedicated to helping people improve their websites’ findability by optimizing:
+WooRank is dedicated to helping people improve their websites’ on-page and off-page optimization.